Google Translate Disclaimer

 https://www.simcoemuskokahealth.org/Topics/InfectiousDiseases/DiseaseInformation/FactSheetsIL/Influenza.aspx

 for: Print Version What is influenza?
 Influenza (Flu, complications.
 How do I protect myself and others?
 The flu shot is the best defense to protect yourself, , hospitalizations and deaths related to influenza.
-Get the flu shot early and every year Wash your, you’re sick Clean and disinfect common surfaces and items For more information on the flu shot, ?
-It is very difficult to tell the difference between the flu and other viral or bacterial illnesses
+Get the flu shot early and every year Wash your hands, ’re sick Clean and disinfect common surfaces and items For more information on the flu shot, see, ?
+It is very difficult to tell the difference between the flu and other viral or bacterial illnesses based

 Hand Hygiene